-The list of baseball players who chew tobacco is a list of all the current, and former Major League Baseball players reported to use chewing tobacco.
-In the list, we will name a player’s position and team in parentheses.
+The list of baseball players who chew tobacco and former Major League Baseball players reported to use chewing tobacco.

-Whether they are currently on an MLB roster or not, some have made it clear what their stance is on this list by issuing statements about why they do or don’t use chewing tobacco.
+Whether they are currently on an MLB roster or not, some have clarified their stance on this list by issuing statements about why they do or don’t chew tobacco.

 List Of Baseball Players Who Chew tobacco

-Below we have listed some of the baseball players who chew tobacco in their careers.
+Below we have listed some baseball players who chew tobacco in their careers.

 Pittsburgh Pirates Outfielder Ryan Ludwick Can’t Quit.